pajkosmi/FLASH_workshop/workshop.md

  * You're now all set up for the workshop.
 If you'd like, feel free to see the output by running `./flash4`

-### FLASH Features
+### FLASH Features at a Glance
 * Strengths
+  * Flexibility to construct new test problems
   * Multiphysics: (Relativistic) MHD, Gravity, Radiation Transport, Equations of State, Nuclear reactions, Particles, Cosmology
-  * Adaptive mesh refinement (AMR) with flux correction on fine/coarse boundaries
+  * Adaptive mesh refinement (AMR) & multiple geometries
   * OpenMP/MPI compatible
-  * IO compatibility with HDF5
+  * Parallel IO compatibility with HDF5
-  *

 * Weaknesses
-  * Uniform timestepping (no time subcycling)
+  * Only uniform timestepping (no time subcycling)
-  * what it's lacking compared to other codes (see Claire/forrest's athena/enzo comments) *
+  * Limited compatibility with GPUs (Jared is currently working on this)
+  * AMR is restricted to octree

 ### FLASH Architecture
 * FLASH is written mostly in FORTRAN90